simulaiofficial/simulai/README.md

 <h1 align="center"><b>🤖 simulai</b></h1>
 <p align="center">
-  simulai is a Notion-inspired open-source conversational surveys builder.
+  simulai is a Notion-inspired open-source conversational surveys builder, powered by AI.
 </p>
 <p align="center">
-  Effortlessly design your interactive forms that mimic natural conversations.
+  Effortlessly design your interactive forms that mimic natural conversations, powered by AI.
 Ideal for gathering insights and engaging users in interactive surveys, our tool is inspired by the simplicity of Notion and is completely free and open-source.
 </p>
 <p align="center">
   <a href="https://www.simulai.co" target="_blank">Try Simulai online for free</a>